Thatcher not mourned by all as some Britons party

-LONDON Controversial in life, ex-Prime Minister Margaret Thatcher continued to divide the nation in death, with sombre plans for a funeral and eulogies rejected by some in favour of celebrations and parties.
+LONDON Controversial in life, British ex-Prime Minister Margaret Thatcher continued to divide the nation in death, with somber plans for a funeral and eulogies rejected by some in favor of celebrations and parties.

 As Britain buzzed with the news on Monday afternoon that the "Iron Lady" had died, not everyone was in mourning.